 Because occupations involving physical labor dominate the local economy, Glencoe is generally considered to be a blue-collar town.
 49.51% of the Glencoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Glencoe is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Glencoe who work in management occupations (10.89%), food service (8.91%), and sales jobs (5.94%).

-Glencoe is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Glencoe doesn't have a public transportation system that people use for their commute.

 The per capita income in Glencoe in 2022 was $23,774, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $95,096 for a family of four.
 However, Glencoe contains both very wealthy and poor people as well.